BC-SECURITY/Taming-Offensive-IronPython/Exercise 7 - Embedding Executables/Exercise 7.md

 file_to_base64('Rubeus.exe', 'output_base64.txt')
 ```

-3. Execute the function with the path to your .NET assembly:.
+3. Execute the function with the path to your .NET assembly.

 ```powershell
 .\ipy.exe .\file_to_base64.py